Monday, October 22, 2012

 Until now, that is.
 I think I've got it now.
 And in retrospect, it seems absurdly obvious.
 It's really all about a distinction that's quite basic in the business world, even as it's rarely acknowledged, if it's understood at all, in the music world.
 I'm talking about scalability.

 Startups such as Blogger, Facebook, and Twitter are scalable.
-That is to say, they are designed to accommodate unlimited growth of customers and users.
+That is to say, they're designed to accommodate unlimited growth of customers and users.
 This is because what they offer, ultimately, is new ideas.
 Since there's little precedent to show how well a new idea might succeed, though, startups operate under great uncertainty.
 A seemingly bad idea today might be worth millions tomorrow.
-Or... it might just be a bad idea.
+Or… it might just be a bad idea.

 A non-scalable business, by contrast, combines time, labour, and raw materials in a way that doesn't easily accommodate new customers or users.
 A pizza joint is a good example.
 Since each pizza joint can only make so many pizzas a day, none competes intensely with any other.
 And everyone likes pizza, so there's no need to create a new market from scratch.
 The downside of this certainty, of course, is that few in the pizza business can expect to make an easy living.